We’re all familiar with the age-old saying ‘practice makes perfect’.

 Being able to apply your music education in a group setting is one of the most thrilling experiences any musician can have.

-Hearing the rich, colourful sound of an orchestra is a brilliant reward for all the hours of individual hard work that goes into your tuition and learning to play the violin.
+Hearing the rich, colourful sound of an orchestra in tune is a brilliant reward for all the hours of individual hard work that goes into your tuition and learning to play the violin.

-This is why many music teachers recommend that their students enrol in ensembles, bands and symphony orchestras where they can play their instrument as a different form of group practice.
+This is why many music teachers recommend that their students, even beginners, to enrol in ensembles, bands and symphony orchestras where they can play their instrument as a different form of group practice.